 Innovation leadership links innovation and leadership.
-This emerging phenomenon has received increasing attention as the pressure to increase innovation increases.
+This emerging phenomenon has received increasing attention as pressure to increase innovation increases.
 Therefore, creating the climate for innovation within organizations presents a unique opportunity for the field of action research.
 The leadership capacity to foster and direct innovation processes is fundamental.

 Sustainable development and sustainable organizations

-The established context and scope of sustainability and sustainable value, with its complexities in organizational, environmental and social expressions, are now considered to be at the center of the concerns of organizations and businesses.
-The renewed global interest in sustainability and sustainable value provides an opportunity for action research to engage and impact.
+The established context and scope of sustainability and sustainable value, with its complexities in organizational, environmental and social expressions, are now seen as the focus of the concerns of organizations and companies.
+The renewed global interest in sustainability and sustainable value offers an opportunity for action research to engage and have an impact.

 New collaborative research communities

 The emerging nature of work and organizations suggests that the complexity of social systems is increasing.
-One such emerging system was labeled a community of practice.
-At the most basic level, communities of practice are groups of people in organizations who share an interest in generating new understanding, knowledge, and action on a specific challenge.
+One of those emerging systems was labeled as communities of practice.
+At the most basic level, communities of practice are groups of people from organizations who share an interest in generating new understanding, knowledge, and action on a specific challenge.

-These communities evolved in response to the growing complexities of the systems and appear to be a collaborative effort to engage in action, research, and development.
-While notions of communities as business building are relatively new, the practice of action research since its inception has presented a philosophy.
-It is also a new orientation and professional approach to social action.
-It is also a research orientation through rigorous research methodologies and a wide range of action research modalities.
+These communities evolved in response to the increasing complexities of systems and appear to be a collaborative effort to engage in action, research and development.
+While notions of communities as entrepreneurial construction are relatively new, the practice of action research since its inception has presented a philosophy.
+In the same way it is a new orientation and a professional approach to social action.
+It is also an orientation to research through rigorous methodologies of inquiry and a wide range of modalities of action research.

 Avital, M. (2005).
 Innovation information systems education I: Accelerated systems analysis and design with appreciative inquiry-an action learning approach.
 Communications of the Association for Information Systems, 15, 289–314.